Otodus chubutensis: Taxonomy

 Within the Otodus lineage; O. chubutensis is the succeeding species of O. angustidens and is followed by O. megalodon.
 In short, O. chubutensis is considered a possible ancestor of O. megalodon.
 However, due to its co-existence with O. megalodon during the Miocene and Pliocene epochs, it is regarded as a morpho-species.

-Size
+Description

+Evolution of O. obliquus to O. megalodon based in teeth.

-Otodus chubutensis was a large lamniform shark, with the largest individuals reaching a body length of 13.5 m.
+Otodus chubutensis was a large lamniform shark, with the largest individuals reaching a body length maximum of 13.5 m.
 Relatively large individuals reached body lengths of 9–11 m.
 Smaller individuals were still about the size of the modern great white shark, reaching body lengths of 4.6–6.3 m.
+O. chubutensis was one of the largest sharks of its time.

+Teeth

+The teeth of O. chubutensis are very similar to O. megalodon, but It differs from O. megalodon by having concave teeth, a more robust root, the crown is more inflated and triangular, less irregular, with the serrations being slightly rounded, robust, with the cusp being more visible than in O. megalodon, which has a smaller cusp than in O. chubutensis.
+Therefore, O. chubutensis may or may not have cusps, just as O. megalodon may have slightly visible cusps; O. chubutensis, in its broader and less common form, may have widely vestigial or absent cusps.